A Real Pain: Music

 The score for A Real Pain is almost entirely composed of piano pieces written by the Polish virtuoso Frédéric Chopin, and performed by Israeli-Canadian classical pianist Tzvi Erez.
 Among the featured compositions are Chopin's ballades, études, nocturnes, preludes, and waltzes.

+The trailer featured Spoon's "The Way We Get By" and was nominated for Best Sync Usage at the 2025 Libera Awards.

 Release

 A Real Pain premiered in the U.S. Dramatic Competition at the Sundance Film Festival on January 20, 2024.
-It also had its European premiere at the Zurich Film Festival, had a Polish Premiere at 22nd Warsaw Jewish Film Festival 2024 winning "Camera of David" Awards, was screened at the American Film Institute Festival, the BFI London Film Festival, the Haifa International Film Festival, the Heartland International Film Festival, the La Roche-sur-Yon International Film Festival, the Mar del Plata International Film Festival, the New Orleans Film Festival, the Newport Beach Film Festival, the New York Film Festival, the Telluride Film Festival, and the Valladolid International Film Festival.
+It was screened at the American Film Institute Festival, the BFI London Film Festival, the Haifa International Film Festival, the Heartland International Film Festival, the La Roche-sur-Yon International Film Festival, the Mar del Plata International Film Festival, the New Orleans Film Festival, the Newport Beach Film Festival, the New York Film Festival, the Telluride Film Festival, and the Valladolid International Film Festival.

 Shortly after its Sundance premiere, Searchlight Pictures acquired worldwide rights to the film for $10 million in an all-night auction.
 It had a limited theatrical release on November 1, 2024, and began a wide release on November 15.
 The film was previously scheduled to be released on October 18, but was subsequently pushed by two weeks.
 A Real Pain premiered in Poland at the POLIN Museum of the History of Polish Jews as the opening film of the Warsaw Jewish Film Festival.
 It was then distributed to theaters in the country on November 8, 2024.
 The film was released in the United Kingdom and Ireland on January 8, 2025.
 It was previously scheduled to be released on January 10, but was pushed up by two days.